-OVERVIEW: The FCA Foundation is the philanthropic arm of the automobile manufacturer Fiat Chrysler Automobiles and gives grants to community, regional, and national initiatives in support of education, youth development, military families, and multicultural inclusion.
-Support for scholarship programs also abounds.
+OVERVIEW: The FCA Foundation, the philanthropic arm of the automobile manufacturer Fiat Chrysler Automobiles, funds community, regional, and national initiatives in support of education, youth development, military families, and multicultural inclusion.
+The foundation also supports scholarship programs.

-IP TAKE: The foundation’s K-12 and higher ed STEM giving both tend to go to areas where the company has a presence, but it also supports regional and national programs and is particularly mindful of underserved student populations and automotive-related programs.
-The process of applying for funding is not entirely clear, but, being mindful of FCA’s non-STEM giving can benefit your cause.
+IP TAKE: The foundation’s STEM education grantmaking prioritizes communities where the company has a presence.
+It also supports regional and national programs and focuses on underserved student populations and automotive-related programs.
+The grant application process is not entirely clear and FCA accepts requests for funding by invitation only.

-PROFILE: Established by the Chrysler Corporation in 1953, what's now called the FCA Foundation (previously the Chrysler Foundation) has distributed more than $500 million in the years that have followed.
-Positioning itself in today’s world of philanthropy, the foundation states that it exists to "help empower people, and build strong, viable communities."
+PROFILE: Established by the Chrysler Corporation in 1953, what's now called the FCA Foundation (previously the Chrysler Foundation) distributed more than $500 million in grants intended to "help empower people, and build strong, viable communities."
 Through its education grantmaking, the FCA Foundation seeks to build “the skills and competencies that lead to achievement and support educational access and success.”

-Be mindful that this foundation primarily focuses on communities where it has corporate operations.
-Some of these communities are major U.S. cities, but others are less known on the map: Yucca, AZ; Irvine, CA; Englewood, CO; Washington, DC; Orlando, FL; Belvidere IL; Lisle, IL; Indianapolis, IN; Kokomo, IN; Elkridge, MD; Detroit, MI; Syracuse, NY; Tappan, NY; Perrysburg, OH; Toledo, OH; Twinsburg, OH; Addison, TX; and Kenosha, WI.
+New Grantseekers should remember that this foundation primarily focuses on communities where it has corporate operations.
+Some of these communities are major U.S. cities, but others are smaller urban areas: Yucca, AZ; Irvine, CA; Englewood, CO; Washington, DC; Orlando, FL; Belvidere IL; Lisle, IL; Indianapolis, IN; Kokomo, IN; Elkridge, MD; Detroit, MI; Syracuse, NY; Tappan, NY; Perrysburg, OH; Toledo, OH; Twinsburg, OH; Addison, TX; and Kenosha, WI.

-At the K-12 level, these localized grants typically go to schools or community education programs, though not exclusively so.
+At the K-12 level, these localized grants typically go to schools and community centers’ education programs, though not exclusively so.

-In its support of higher education, the FCA Foundation does widen its giving scope, including to colleges and universities not directly in its corporate geographic orbit, as well as to regional and national programs, particularly those that support STEM higher education for underserved student populations — no surprise, given the foundation's corporate parent.
-The foundation also likes to give its higher education dollars directly to scholarship programs in support of the students who will be attending these colleges and universities.
+In its support of higher education, the FCA Foundation does broaden its grantmaking and funds colleges and universities not directly in its corporate geographic orbit, as well as to regional and national programs, particularly those that support STEM higher education for underserved student populations.
+The foundation also prioritizes higher education scholarship programs that support students who will be attending these colleges and universities.
 Multicultural and diversity initiatives, as well as those that support underserved communities, also represent major funding areas.